 01 – The University of Wollongong (in Australia) is established.

-02 – An American federal judge rules that John Lennon‘s lawyers may have access to Immigration Department files concerning his case in order to determine the real reasons for the government’s actions against him.
+02 – An American federal judge rules that John Lennon‘s lawyers may have access to Immigration Department files concerning his case to determine the real reasons for the government’s actions against him.

 04 – Khmer Rouge, led by Pol Pot, besiege Phnom Penh, capital of Cambodia.

-05 – A ship brings down part of the mile-long Tasman Bridge in Hobart, Australia.
+05 – A 7,200-ton cargo ship brings down part of the mile-long Tasman Bridge crossing the River Derwent in Hobart, Australia.
 13 people are killed.

 10 – Two workers at the Windscale nuclear reactor have died this week, apparently of leukaemia.